 How to identify workplace burnout?

 Workplace burnout is not a clinically diagnosed condition.
 Hence, it may be tough to identify that a person is experiencing workplace burnout in the first place.
-However, human behavior gives away certain clues which when glued together give an understanding of the bigger picture.
+However, human behavior reveals certain clues which when glued together give an understanding of the bigger picture.

 - Chronic stress – Stress, as we learned earlier, is temporary and eases off when things are under control.
 On the other hand, workplace burnout is unceasing.
 Chances are that if the person is feeling stressed for more than a week or two, then it could be burnout.